PostHog/posthog.com/contents/blog/session-recording-performance.md

 - For CommandBar’s blog, that meant opening a new post.
 - For Explo’s auth page, that meant focusing on the first-name field.

-In all three cases, MutationObserver, Mutation ObserverRegistration, and all relevant subroutines *reportedly* had … *drumroll* … 0% impact on memory.
+In all three cases, MutationObserver, Mutation ObserverRegistration, and all relevant subroutines *reportedly* had... *drumroll* 0% impact on memory.
 Of course, that’s Chrome’s rounding.
 We can see the exact byte usage below:

 **Simple Load: Brevy**